plankanban/planka/charts/planka/README.md

 --set admin_username="demo"
 ```

-> **NOTE:** The command `openssl rand -hex 64` is needed to create a random hexadecimal key for planka.
+> **Note:** The command `openssl rand -hex 64` is needed to create a random hexadecimal key for planka.
 On Windows you can use Git Bash to run that command.

-To access Planka you can port forward using the following command:
+To access PLANKA you can port forward using the following command:

 ```bash
 kubectl port-forward $POD_NAME 3000:1337